MGessinger/Cascade/doc/source/cascade.rst

 .. function:: void radiusOfConvergence(arb_t rad, acb_ode_t ODE, slong bits)

     Sets *rad* to the radius of a ball that is garantueed not to contain any singularities of *ODE* other than zero.
 If zero is not a singularity of ODE, *rad* is set to zero.
-This is computed using Rouché's theorem applied to the leading polynomial of *ODE*.
+This is computed using Rouche's theorem applied to the leading polynomial of *ODE*.
 If the leading polynomial of ODE is of the form z^r*p(z) with p not vanishing at zero, then *rad* is chosen in such a way that

     .. math:: |a_0| < \sum_{k=1}^{n} |a_k| rad^k